Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/index.md

 title: Tutorials
 ---

-# Nonprofit Mission Classifiers

-> Creating Machine Learning Classifiers for Nonprofit Mission Statements
+## Creating Machine Learning Classifiers for Nonprofit Mission Statements

-This is an tutorial about using mission and program service accomplishment text to predict mission activity codes such as the NTEE.
+A tutorial about using mission and program service accomplishment text to predict mission activity codes such as the NTEE.

 ## Progress